ADirin/OTP1_LectureMaterial/FAQ/MUST_READ.md

 - Yes, it is up to the team to select the project management tools.

 **9. Is there GitHub example for the OTP1 and OTP2?**
-- Yes, here you got [project example](https://github.com/MahnoorFatima02/Luku/tree/main)
+- Yes, here you got [GitHub Repository example for project](https://github.com/MahnoorFatima02/Luku/tree/main)

 ## Week 1: